BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Transmission of Disease

-The causal agents of disease may be transmitted by a variety of methods.
-Broadly, all such methods could be divided as (i) direct methods and (ii) indirect methods.(Microbiology Infection and Disease Notes Study Material)
+The causal agents of the disease may be transmitted by a variety of methods.
+Broadly, all such methods could be divided into (i) direct methods and (ii) indirect methods.

 [I] Direct methods

 Such methods imply close or personal contact with one who has the disease.
-Kissing, hand-shaking, sexual intercourse or contact with faces are examples.
-Diseases like gonorrhea and genital herpes, and many diseases of intestine are spread by direct contact.(Infection and Disease Notes Study Material)
+Kissing, hand-shaking, sexual intercourse, or contact with faces are examples.
+Diseases like gonorrhea and genital herpes and many diseases of the intestine are spread by direct contact.

 [II] Indirect methods

 These include consumption of contaminated food or water as well as contact with fomites.
 Foods may become contaminated during processing or handling or they may come from diseased animals.
-Poultry products are common source of salmonellosis (Salmonella infects chickens).
-Pork may spread trichinosis (parasites live in muscles of pig).(Infection and Disease Notes Study Material)
+Poultry products are a common source of salmonellosis (Salmonella infects chickens).
+Pork may spread trichinosis (parasites that live in the muscles of pigs).

 Fomites are inanimate objects (clothing, utensils) that carry disease agents.
 Bed linens may be contaminated with pinworm eggs.
-Contaminated syringe may carry hepatitis B viruses.(Infection and Disease Notes Study Material)
+The contaminated syringe may carry hepatitis B viruses.

 Arthropods are important means of indirect transmission.
 Living organisms that carry disease agents from one host to another are called vectors.
-Arthropods may serve as mechanical vector, if they carry agents of disease on legs and other body parts.
+Arthropods may serve as a mechanical vector if they carry agents of disease on legs and other body parts.
 The animal may serve as a biological vector.
-In malaria, yellow fewer etc. the disease organisms infect the arthropod and accumulate these in salivary glands from which they are injected during next bite.
-In Rocky Mountain spotted fever and Lyme disease, microbes gather in the ticks gut and enter a wound when the tick feeds in human skin.(Infection and Disease Notes Study Material)
+In malaria, yellow fever, etc. the disease organisms infect the arthropod and accumulate these in salivary glands from which they are injected during the next bite.
+In Rocky Mountain spotted fever and Lyme disease, microbes gather in the tick’s gut and enter a wound when the tick feeds on human skin.
+(BSc 2nd Year Microbiology Infection and Disease Notes Study Material)

 There are some reservoirs of some diseases.
-These reservoirs serve as continuing source of of disease agents, and are important in perpetuating the disease.
+These reservoirs serve as continuing sources of disease agents and are important in perpetuating the disease.
 In smallpox, the sole reservoir of viruses is humans.
 Meningococcal meningitis and diphtheria also have humans as reservoirs.
 A carrier is a special type of reservoir.
-Generally a carrier is one that has recovered from the disease but continues to shed the disease agents.
-Thus persons who have recovered from typhoid fever or amoebiasis are usually carriers for many weeks after disappearance of the disease symptoms.
-Their faeces may spread the disease through contaminated food or water.
-Animals may also be reservoirs of disease.
-Domestic housecats without showing symptom may transmit toxoplasmosis, caused by Toxoplasma gondii to humans.(Infection and Disease Study Material)
+Generally, a carrier is one that has recovered from the disease but continues to shed the disease agents.
+Thus persons who have recovered from typhoid fever or amoebiasis are usually carriers for many weeks after the disappearance of the disease symptoms.
+Their feces may spread the disease through contaminated food or water.

 Types of Diseases

 There are many terms to describe different types of diseases.
-Diseases are given different names on the mode of their transmission, geographic area of distribution, extent of severity etc. The following terms are most common:
+Diseases are given different names on the mode of their transmission, geographic area of distribution, extent of severity, etc. The following terms are most common:

 1. Communicable diseases.
 The diseases that are transmissible among hosts.
 These may be transmitted by direct as well as indirect methods.
-Some communicable diseases are further described as contagious, since they pass with particular ease among hosts.
-Chickenpox, measles, genital herpes etc. are contagious.(Infection and Disease Notes Study Material)
+Some communicable diseases are further described as contagious since they pass with particular ease among hosts.
+Chickenpox, measles, genital herpes, etc. are contagious.
+(BSc 2nd Year Microbiology Infection and Disease Notes Study Material)

 2. Noncommunicable diseases.
-These are singular events where the causal agent is directly acquired from the environment and is not easily transmitted to next host.
+These are singular events where the causal agent is directly acquired from the environment and is not easily transmitted to the next host.
 For instance, tetanus.(Infection and Disease Notes Study Material)

 6. Other types of diseases.
 For relative measurements of their severity, the diseases are described as acute and chronic.
-An acute disease develops rapidly, shows substantial symptoms, reaches at climax and then fades out.
-Cholera, typhus, yellow fever are the examples.
-Chronic diseases tend to linger for long periods of time; symptoms development is slower, climax rarely reached and convalescence may continue for several months.
-Infectious hepatitis, trichomoniasis etc. belong to this category.
-Some acute diseases may turn to chronic if body is unable to get rid of the parasite completely.
-Examples are giardiasis and amoebiasis.
-The individual in such case may become a chronic carrier of the parasite and source of infection to others.
-One who harbors the parasite no sign of disease is called a reservoir.
+An acute disease develops rapidly, shows substantial symptoms, reaches a climax, and then fades out.
+Cholera, typhus, and yellow fever are examples.
+Chronic diseases tend to linger for long periods of time; symptoms development is slower, the climax is rarely reached and convalescence may continue for several months.
+Infectious hepatitis, trichomoniasis, etc. belong to this category.

-A primary disease occurs in an apparently healthy body, whereas a secondary disease in a weakened individual.
-In many viral infections, secondary diseases due to bacteria are common to develop, unless proper care is taken.
-A local disease is restricted to a single area of the body, as skin, whereas systemic diseases are those which have involved deeper organs and systems.
-A staphylococcal skin boil begins as a localised skin lesion but may become serious when the organisms spread, causing systemic diseases of bones, meninges or heart muscle.
-Bacteremia is dissemination of bacteria through the blood stream.
+A staphylococcal skin boil begins as a localized skin lesion but may become serious when the organisms spread, causing systemic diseases of bones, meninges, or heart muscle.
+Bacteremia is the dissemination of bacteria through the bloodstream.
 Septicemia, an infection spreading in the blood is often used in the same sense.
-Fungemia refers to spread of fungi; viremia to viruses and parasitemia to protozoa and multicellular worms, in the blood stream.
+Fungemia refers to the spread of fungi; viremia to viruses and parasitemia to protozoa and multicellular worms, in the bloodstream.

-Most diseases are caused by an infectious agent and are known infectious diseases.
+Most diseases are caused by infectious agents and are known infectious diseases.
 However, there are also which are due to malfunction of a body organ or system.
 These diseases are called physiological diseases.
-There are also nutritional diseases such as beri-beri which are due to a dietary insufficiency, and there are genetic diseases such as sickle cell anemia and phenylketonuria (PKU) that are traced to mutations in genes.(Infection and Disease Study Material)
+There are also nutritional diseases such as beri-beri which are due to dietary insufficiency, and there are genetic diseases such as sickle cell anemia and phenylketonuria (PKU) that are traced to mutations in genes.
+(BSc 2nd Year Microbiology Infection and Disease Notes Study Material)

 Establishment of Disease